GRASS-FIELDS PRESENTS AFRICAN PRINT

 Was there ever a time that you felt unattractive?

-What is your biggest fear when wearing bright colours?
+What is your biggest worry when wearing bright colours?

 What was your happiest fashion memory growing up?